35 km one way

 All tracks cross private farmland, so keep on the marked tracks and respect the working operations on the farms.
 Leave gates as you find them, taking extra care in large groups.

 Mountain bikes are restricted to some tracks only.
-Firearms, motor vehicles or fires are also not permitted anywhere on this land.
+Firearms, motor vehicles or fires are also not allowed anywhere on this land.